ucdavis-bioinformatics-training/2017-August-Variant-Analysis-Workshop/monday/command-line-intro.md

 You've Got Options
 -------------------

-The reason you'll appreciate 'less' is that it's the default paginator for the 'man' command.
+One reason you'll appreciate 'less' is that it's the default paginator for the 'man' command.
 'Man' stands for "manual," and it's the main way to get more detail on any of the commands we'll introduce today.
 Each command can act as a basic tool, or you can add "options" or "flags" that modify the default behavior of the tool.
-These flags come in the form of '-v' ... or, when it's a more descriptive word, '--verbose' ... that's a common (but not universal) one that tells a tool that you want it to give you output with more detail.
+These flags come in the form of '-v' ... or, when it's a more descriptive word, two dashes: '--verbose' ... that's a common (but not universal) one that tells a tool that you want it to give you output with more detail.
 Sometimes, options require specifying amounts or strings, like '-o results.txt' or '--output results.txt' ... or '-n 4' or '--numCPUs 4'.
 Let's try some, and see what the man page for the "list files" command 'ls' is like.

     ls -R /software
     # ack! too much going to the screen!